Code-Institute-Submissions/Fantastic-Books/TESTING.md

 ````

 **_issue_**:
-- Star rating not being picked up on _edit_review_ form
+- Star rating not being picked up on _edit_review_ form submit

 **_fix_**:
 - Added `"rating": request.form.get("star") or default_rating` to `update{}` dictionary in _edit_reivew_ function

 **_issue_**:
 - Scripts for scrollBtn on reviews.html and tabs on profile.html not executing.
-- Scritps were in conflict with each other when switching between the pages.
+- Scripts were in conflict with each other when switching between the pages.

 **_fix_**:
 - Seperated the scripts for each page into their own `.js` file